-As at 30 June 2019 there are no plans to issue, repay or otherwise change its own funds position.
-Under both the current solvency position and forward-looking projection the Company has sufficient capital to cover all identified risks.
+As at 30 June 2020 there are no plans to issue, repay or otherwise change the Company's Own Funds position.
+Under both the current solvency position and forwardlooking projection, FIL Life has sufficient capital to cover all identified risks.

-Under the ORSA process, projections take into account the ways in which own funds may develop and change over time under stress tests and scenarios.
+Under the ORSA process, projections take into account the ways in which Own Funds may develop and change over time under stress tests and severe scenarios.
 The primary purpose of the ORSA is to ensure that the Company engages in the process of assessing all of the material risks inherent in its business and has determined its related capital needs.

-The Board of Directors do not consider that the reconciliation reserve (total own funds less the issued and paid up ordinary share capital) to be significantly volatile.
+The Board does not consider the reconciliation reserve (total Own Funds, less the issued and paid up ordinary share capital) to be significantly volatile.
 For the unit-linked policies the asset and liabilities are matched and all movements in values are for the benefit of the policyholders.
 In addition, the IASA with FPM ensures that fluctuation in operating costs are linked to the income generated by the Company.

 E.2.
-Solvency Capital Requirement (SCR) and Minimum Capital Requirement (MCR)
+Solvency Capital Requirement and Minimum Capital Requirement